medplum/medplum/packages/docs/docs/subscriptions/subscription-extensions.md

 ## Interactions

-By default, FHIR Subscriptions will execute on both "create" and "update" operations.
+By default, FHIR Subscriptions will execute on "create", "update", "delete" operations.

-To restrict the FHIR Subscription to only execute on "create", use the `http://medplum.com/fhir/StructureDefinition/subscription-supported-interaction` extension with `valueCode` of `create`:
+To restrict the FHIR Subscription to only execute on "create", use the `https://medplum.com/fhir/StructureDefinition/subscription-supported-interaction` extension with `valueCode` of `create`:

 ```json
 {